 We love to travel to National Parks so this unit was a perfect fit.
 By looking through pictures of some previous visits we were able to add and enhance our lessons.
 We were happy to see Yellowstone National Park as one of the locations included.

 Included in this complete unit study are lessons in language arts, math, social studies, science, fine arts, phys ed, character development, and the Bible.
-It seemed as though having a central interesting topic for the kids to pay attention to helped to keep them moving along with the other topics they might not have been as keen on.
+It seemed as though having a central interesting topic for the kids to pay attention to helped to keep them moving along with the other subjects they might not have been as keen on.
 They were even encouraged to research additional information on the topic.

 Moving along to the complete unit study on US Symbols EJ saw right away that there was a section on the Statue of Liberty.
 This is a landmark that has been on his bucket list for as long as I can remember.
 He loves the story of how the people of France gifted this symbol of freedom to the United States.
 Yes, a visit to “Lady Liberty” will be a highlight of a future trip to New York but for now, learning more about it with this unit study was a great way to keep him interested in his studies.

-As I mentioned earlier, the Pioneers Complete Unit Study was the one most directed to Ej’s age group and grade so we spent more time working on it and doing all of the readings.
-I found this package to be very complete and cohesive with math, LA, science, etc are worked in with the story as we were reading it.
+As I mentioned earlier, the Pioneers Complete Unit Study was the one most directed to EJ’s age group and grade so we spent more time working on it and doing all of the readings.
+I found this package to be very complete and cohesive with math, LA, science, etc worked in with the story as we were reading it.

-By having everything so well connecting, EJ found it easy to stay interested in both reading the suggested novels as well as his other work.
-Pus having this all tied in together made it super easy to use on busy days or on days where we were on the road for several hours.
+By having everything so well connected, EJ found it easy to stay interested in both reading the suggested novels as well as his other work.
+Plus having this all tied in together made it super easy to use on busy days or on days where we were on the road for several hours.
 He was even eager to sign on to wifi at our hotel or coffee shops where we stopped along the way to research and find answers to the questions he came up with while doing his work.

 Our Final Thoughts

 Overall we found these unit studies very well put together and easy to work with.
-I like how they include various topics wrapped around the central topic.
+I like how they include various topics wrapped around the central subject.
 This worked well for our family and helped keep things interesting for EJ.